 Put Out the Bat Signal for a Co-Founder

 - Call on your personal and professional networks to spread the word.
 Post across LinkedIn, Facebook, Twitter, and any professional groups or listservs you’re a part of.
-Our Global Tech Nonprofit Community is also a great place to share job openings.
+Our Tech Nonprofit Job Board is also a great place to share job openings.

 - Attend relevant events.
 You’ll be surprised how many connections you’ll make simply by attending virtual or IRL events related to the work you want to do.
 Networking is key.